blackmagic-debug/black-magic-org/usage/gdb-automation.md

 	           $(*).elf
 ```

-For a full example using this kind of a makefile target you can look at the [1Bitsy template project](https://github.com/1Bitsy/1bitsy-locm3-template).
+For a full example using this kind of a makefile target you can look at the {github}`1Bitsy template project <1Bitsy/1bitsy-locm3-template>`.

 ## Windows Batch